magna-sec/magna-sec.github.io/_posts/2024-12-16-HTB-Mantis.md

 ## TLDR
-- Weird port open `1337`, that is running out dated IIS.
+- Port `1337` open, that is running out dated IIS.
 - Through shortname scanning we find `secure_notes` and a weird file.
-- Weird file has two passwords hidden in a CTF manner, gives us access to MSSQL.
+- Weird file contains two passwords and a username hidden in a CTF manner, gives us access to MSSQL.
 - Password in MSSQL gives us access to the domain as `james`.
-- Domain Controller is vulnerable to MS14-068 "Golden Pac".
+- Domain Controller is vulnerable to `MS14-068` "Golden Pac".